top of page

 Without a supportive family Buck would not be able to return to his roots.

-His amazing wife, Karen, supports him every step of the way and you can see their children, Skyler (Abby), Olivia and Trinity,
+His partner and wife in life, Karen, supports him every step of the way.
+You can see their children, Skyler (Abby), Olivia and Trinity,

 stepping up and lending a helping hand.